 you must choose

-Il mascjo is the male of a species; la mascje is the female.
+Il mascjo is a male; la mascje is a female.

 This verse begins with language repeated from the last verse.